openhab/openhab-addons/bundles/org.openhab.binding.mqtt.generic/README.md

 | `THEVALUE:23.2°C`                                                   | REGEX       | `REGEX::(.*?)°`                           |

 Transformations can be chained by separating them with the mathematical intersection character "∩".
+Please note that the incoming value will be discarded if one transformation fails (e.g. REGEX did not match).

 ## Outgoing Value Transformation